 Vitamin B-12 is mostly present in animal products and fish.
 A person can obtain other B vitamins from both plant and animal sources.
 Cod contains both vitamins B-6 and B-12.

 Potassium supports the muscles and nervous system.
 Phosphorus is important for keeping bones healthy, regulating heartbeat, and maintaining kidney function.
-Selenium is important for thyroid function, reproduction, DNA production, and the immune system.
+Selenium is

 The body needs a range of minerals to function properly.
 As with vitamins, it is important to obtain minerals from the diet.

 Consuming cod in moderate amounts is safe and generally without adverse effects.

 Cod, like most types of fish, contains mercury.
 Excessive mercury consumption can be

 Fish naturally contain mercury, partly from consuming other fish.
 It may be worth limiting the consumption of large fish, such as swordfish, tilefish, and king mackerel.
 It is important to note that albacore tuna has

 However, cod does not contain high amounts of mercury.
 So, moderate consumption of cod should not cause problems in most people.

 In general, cod is safe for pregnant women to consume in moderate quantities.